Structural Periodic Vector Autoregressions: Conclusion

-Moreover, we do not find pronounced efficiency losses of suitably constrained structural PVARs compared to seasonally adjusted SVARs, but even efficiency gains in individual seasons.
-In total, we clearly see that useful insights into the dynamics of the macro variables are lost, if we seasonally adjust the data.
-In the simulation study, we showed that the simulated coverage rates constructed by the proposed residual-based bootstrap methods for PVARs achieve the nominal coverage rate.
+Moreover, we do not find pronounced efficiency losses of suitably constrained structural PVARs compared to seasonally adjusted SVARs, but even efficiency gains in some individual seasons.
+In total, we clearly see that useful insights into the dynamics of the macro variables are lost, if we seasonally adjust the data first.
+In the simulation study, we show that the simulated coverage rates constructed by the proposed residual-based bootstrap methods for PVARs closely match the nominal coverage rate, even for realistic sample sizes.